evennia/evennia/docs/README.md

     make release
     ```

-- After deployment finishes it finishes, the updated live documentation will be
+- After deployment finishes, the updated live documentation will be
 available at `https://evennia.github.io/evennia/`.

 # Help with editing syntax